kiwirafe/xiangsi/README(Eng).md

 # The second input value is the raw data
 xs.kmeans(3, arg)
 ```
-Note: kmeans automatically weights with TFIDF and uses Euclidean Distance to calculate the distance between strings
-(For the time being, other weights and other distances such as Cosine Similarity are not supported)

-Result format: `LoopX-String: [Cluster]`,
-(Loop)X is the number of clustering loops, String is the central string of the Cluster, and are the contents of the clusters

 #### Calculating the K value of Kmeans
 ```python